soulverteam/SoulverCore/README.md

 Soulver uses **exactly the same** version of SoulverCore that is available here.
 Everything you can do in Soulver, you can do using SoulverCore.

 SoulverCore has been designed to have no 3rd party dependencies.
 It is written in 100% Swift.
-As such it works wherever Swift is available (including on Windows & Linux).

 ## Apps using SoulverCore